AlfredA93/meditate-with-alfred/README.md

 ## Testing
 ------
-- I checked the website for responsive design and performance on browsers:
+- I checked the website for responsive design, accessibility and performance on browsers:
     - Chrome
     - Firefox
     - Brave